laura-digio/Fintech/doc/resources.md

 ## R

 ### [RabbitMQ](https://www.rabbitmq.com)
-RabbitMQ is a message broker.
+RabbitMQ is a message broker software that implements the Advanced Message Queuing Protocol (AMQP).
+It supports various messaging patterns such as publish/subscribe, request/reply, and point-to-point communication.
+RabbitMQ can be used for tasks like scaling out applications, high availability, load balancing, and buffering and streaming messages.

 ### [Redis](https://redis.io)
 Remote Dictionary Server (Redis) is an in-memory data store used as a database, cache, streaming engine, and message broker.
+It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, and more.
+Redis provides high availability and can handle large data sets with very low latency.

 ## S